-he internet has become a staple in the lives of American children.
-According to a survey conducted by Common Sense Media in 2020, children from birth to age eight in the United States engage in about two-and-a-half hours of "screen media" per day on average.2 Internet use became essential during the COVID-19 pandemic and the social isolation that ensued.
-During the pandemic, children needed to use the internet to communicate; keep in touch with their friends, families, and teachers; and maintain their social skills.3
+The internet is as much a part of the daily lives of American children as school, toys, and friends.
+In the United States, children from birth to age eight engage in about two-and-a-half hours of "screen media" per day on average.2 Internet use became even more essential during the COVID-19 pandemic and the social isolation that ensued as it is easy to social distance on the internet.
+During the pandemic, children have used the internet to communicate; keep in touch with their friends, families, and teachers; go to school; maintain their social skills; and play online.3

-From education to gaming to art, the landscape of children's online products has expanded in recent years.
-Children interact with various types of products: mobile applications, including gaming and creation applications; extended reality experiences; edutainment; and other devices within the Internet of Things (IoT) directed to children.
-However, recent studies have shown that children are heavily connected online, even through media not explicitly directed to children; they also use their parents' devices.4 This section explores the many media through which children connect to the internet and popular methods of their engagement online.
-This brief exploration is necessary to gain an understanding of the online access points children engage with.
+From education to gaming to art, the landscape of children's online products has exploded in recent years.
+Children interact with mobile applications, including gaming and creation applications; extended reality experiences; edutainment; and other devices within the Internet of Things (IoT) directed to children.
+However, even when media is not explicitly directed to children, recent studies have shown that children are heavily connected online through use of their parents' devices.4 To help stakeholders better understand online access points for children, this section explores the many media through which children connect to the internet and popular methods of their engagement online.

-A recent study from the Family Online Safety Institute (FOSI) indicates that most children are heavily connected to the internet.
-Of the parents participating in the study, 45 percent indicated that their children have three or more of their own personal connected devices.5 An additional 42 percent of parents reported that their children have two or more of their own connected devices.6 Parents most likely to report having children with three or more of their own devices included those "with children age nine to 12 (61%), parents of color (53%), those with household incomes over \$75,000 (51%), those with some college education (50%), and Millennials (49%)."7
+Kids are online, a lot.
+A recent study from the Family Online Safety Institute (FOSI) shows just how connected children are.
+Of the parents participating in the study, 45 percent indicated that their children have three or more of their own personal connected devices.5 An additional 41 percent of parents reported that their children have one or two of their own connected devices.6 This same study found that the most common devices children ages 12 and younger use to connect to the internet are tablet computer/iPads (89% of children either own or have access to), cell phones and smartphones (89%), desktops or laptop computers (86%), and video game consoles (83%).
+Less common devices included other handheld devices or iPods with WiFi capability (60%), connected toys (35%), and wearable devices (smart watches, fitness trackers; 31%).7 Since these devices have vastly different interfaces, they can create different challenges when collecting VPC.